 The observation

-We used previously unanalysed data from a large-scale global survey of 40,680 respondents in 20 countries conducted in 2021 and 2022.This survey provided the first piece of evidence showing support for global policies.
-To assess the sincerity and robustness of support in Western countries, we surveyed a further 8,000 respondents from France, Germany, Spain, the UK, and the U.S., and used a wide variety of experiments.
+We used a large-scale global survey of 40,680 respondents in 20 countries conducted in 2021 and 2022.This survey provided the first piece of evidence showing support for global policies.
+To assess the sincerity and robustness of support in Western countries, we surveyed 8,000 respondents from France, Germany, Spain, the UK, and the U.S., and used a wide variety of experiments.
 We tested social desirability bias with a list experiment, assessed universalistic values with a donation experiment, and simulated the effects of including global policies in a political platform on vote intentions with conjoint analyses.

 The global survey revealed that 85% of people think climate policies should be enacted at the global level (Fig. 1a).
 Support for a global emissions trading system is similarly high, and there is a consensus on an equal per capita allocation of emissions rights, which corresponds to the GCS.